Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients

 The MD's stellar wind, with a mass-loss rate of $\dot{M} \lesssim 10^{-14}\,M_\odot\,\text{yr}^{-1}$ \citep{Wood05}, is extremely tenuous.
-For typical system parameters, this corresponds to an electron density of $n_e \lesssim 10^5\,\text{cm}^{-3}$ at $r\sim a$, which ensures that the characteristic system size, $L$, is much smaller than the above critical length scale, $L_c$ ($L \ll L_c$).
+For typical system parameters, this corresponds to an electron density of $n_e \lesssim 10^5\,\text{cm}^{-3}$ at $r\sim a$, which ensures that the characteristic system size (also the characteristic length scale of the reconnection region), $L$, is much smaller than the above critical length scale, $L_c$ ($L \ll L_c$).
 This confirms that collisionless magnetic reconnection is indeed the dominant energy dissipation mechanism during the large-scale magnetospheric interaction in a WD--MD binary.
-We consider the characteristic length scale of the reconnection region as $L$ (see Figure~\ref{MI}).
-We assume that reconnection primarily occurs at a radius $R_{\rm rec}$ from the WD's center, defined as the point where the magnetic field pressures from the WD and the MD are balanced: $\mu_s/R_{\rm rec}^3 \simeq \mu_c/(a-R_{\rm rec})^3$.
-Solving for $R_{\rm rec}$ yields \be L\lesssim R_{\rm rec}\simeq a\left[\fraction{\mu_c}{\mu_s}{1/3}+1\right]^{-1}~~~{\rm for}~R_s<R_{\rm rec}<a.\nonumber\\ \ee In the majority of plausible scenarios for mCV systems (as discussed in Section~\ref{stage2}), the magnetic moments of the two stars are expected to be of a similar order of magnitude, leading to $(\mu_c/\mu_s)^{1/3} \sim 1$.
+We assume that reconnection primarily occurs at a radius $R_{\rm rec}$ from the WD's center (see Figure~\ref{MI}), defined as the point where the magnetic fields of the WD and the MD are comparable in strength but differ significantly in direction, $\mu_s/R_{\rm rec}^3 \simeq \mu_c/(a-R_{\rm rec})^3$.
+Solving for $R_{\rm rec}$ yields \be L\lesssim R_{\rm rec}\simeq a\left[\fraction{\mu_c}{\mu_s}{1/3}+1\right]^{-1}~~~{\rm for}~R_s<R_{\rm rec}<a.\nonumber\\ \ee In the majority of plausible scenarios for mCV systems, the magnetic moments of the two stars are expected to be of a similar order of magnitude (as discussed in Section~\ref{stage2}), leading to $(\mu_c/\mu_s)^{1/3} \sim 1$.
 Substituting this into the preceding equation, the reconnection radius, $R_{\rm rec}$, is comparable to the binary separation, $a$.
 This implies that magnetic reconnection is a global phenomenon, occurring on a scale comparable to the entire binary system.